Sam-Oye01/Maven-Electronics-Retailer-analysis-Power-BI-Bootcamp-Capstone-project/README.md

    - How store performance vary based on open date (new vs. old stores).

 ### Data Source
 The primary source of the data used was shared by the facilitator to all students for the project assessment.
-The datasets can be found on the PowerBi link to access the dashboard.
+The datasets are as follows;

 - Customers.csv : [Download here](https://github.com/user-attachments/files/22428609/Customers.csv)
 - Products.csv : [Download here](https://github.com/user-attachments/files/22428621/Products.csv)